Eurcrue/Regex-Equivalence-Checker/README.md

 * Fixed problem with NFA-DFA algorithm
 * Added a method that checks for Regex Equivalence
 * Added a method that finds a string to prove inequality
-* Created a UI
+* Created a GUI
 * Added functionality to expand alphabet